 - Grant temporary custody of your children to you

-- Order law enforcement to go with the abuser while they retrieve personal belongings
+- Order law enforcement to go with the abuser or plaintiff while they retrieve personal belongings

 - Order the abuser to have no contact with you